-2.7.
+2.8.
 SIMPLIFY COST ALLOCATION WITHIN PRICING AREAS

-31. Much of the complexity in our current pricing is a legacy of methods used to allocate an accounting view of costs to different load groups.
+36. Much of the complexity in the current pricing is a legacy of methods used to allocate an accounting view of costs to different load groups.
 With CRP, the emphasis shifts to signalling economic costs and simpler approaches to allocating residual costs become possible.
-Figure 6 shows our cost allocation within pricing areas.
+Figure 6 shows the proposed cost allocation within pricing areas.